musheeza018/fluxwebsite/content/en/flux/installation/configuration/ssh-key-rotation.md

 While you can run `flux bootstrap` repeatedly, be aware that the `flux-system` Kubernetes Secret is never overwritten.
 You need to manually rotate the key as described here.

+To enable SSH deploy key rotation [during bootstrap](_index.md) add the following patches to the flux-system `kustomization.yaml`:

 To rotate the SSH key generated at bootstrap, first delete the secret from the cluster with:

 ```sh